opc-proxy/docs/source/GettingStarted/compile.rst

 Before actually running the program we need two things:

 - An additional config file.
-Copy `this file <https://github.com/opc-proxy/opcProxy-Standalone/blob/master/Opc.Ua.SampleClient.Config.xml>`_ from the standalone repository and place it in the main directory.
+Copy `this file <https://github.com/opc-proxy/opcProxy-Standalone/blob/master/Opc.Ua.SampleClient.Config.xml>`_ from the standalone repository and place it in the main directory (not needed if you cloned it).
 The file name is important, so keep same naming ``Opc.Ua.SampleClient.Config.xml``.
   Soon this will not be needed anymore, refer to `issue #17 <https://github.com/opc-proxy/opc-proxy-core/issues/17>`_.
 - Run your favourite test opc-server.
-Remember the configuration we used will only work for the test server described in the :ref:`Requirements` section.
+Remember the configuration we used will only work for the :ref:`Python test server<Setup an OPC-Server with Python>`.

 Now you can simply do: